AnushkaBhatnagar/MeaLit/README.md

 This is a food ordering system that allows users to register, login, place orders, browse for restaurants and cuisines and generate bill according to the order.
 The program is built using object-oriented programming in C++ and file handling to store and retrieve data.

+This project was built as part of the Software Engineering course.

 ## Features

 ### Register